Memorial Day Remarks and Reflections

 This was in 1998 or 9, and for a couple of years that statement weighed on me.
 And then Sept 11th, 2001, changed the world for me.
 We used to have a saying in Vietnam whenever we’d get disgusted with the situation there.
 We used to say, it’d be different if they were coming across our own backyards.
 Well, they came in our front door that day, so I started putting a flag out in the morning, and taking it in at night.
 And over time, I started to notice a slight hesitation each time I did so, a slight pause.
 It started with me thanking Thom, and eventually grew to me thanking the creator.
 And now it’s become a brief prayer of gratitude for this great nation of ours, this nation we call the United States of America.

 But let me stop here and shift gears, because you know what?
-Today isn't about me, or even people like me.
+Today isn't about me, or even people, veterans, like me.
 It's about our dead, our dead heroes.
 It's about the more than one million men and women (more than 6,000 of whom were Coloradans) whose lives were taken too soon, about those who died serving this country before they had a chance to be damaged, before they had the luxury of living to my age, before they had received the gift of truly experiencing this great country of ours, flawed as it may be, and it is flawed, and before they had a chance to hold their children and their grandchildren, a chance to rock them in their laps, to hear them laugh, cry or giggle, a chance to live their lives as we do.

-It’s about Private First Class Marion E. Patrick, of Rossville, Georgia, who was killed in action on May 2, 1967.
+It’s about Private First-Class Marion E. Patrick, of Rossville, Georgia, who was killed-in-action on May 2, 1967.

-It’s about Lance Corporal Charles W. Bricker, of Rushville, Illinois, who was also killed in action on May 2, 1967.
+It’s about Lance Corporal Charles W. Bricker, of Rushville, Illinois, who was also killed-in-action on May 2, 1967.

-It’s about Lance Corporal Raymond Martin Sieger, of Chicago, Illinois, who was killed in action on May 25, 1967.
+It’s about Lance Corporal Raymond Martin Sieger, of Chicago, Illinois, who was killed-in-action on May 25, 1967.

 These five men, all close friends of mine, were so severely wounded, they came home in closed caskets.
 Bricker was turned into hamburger meat by a boobytrap, so too were Patrick and Watson.
 McVay was shot in the face, his lower jaw completely blown off.
 Sieger was decapitated by an RPG.